-Please adhere to the following when submitting work to Corridor8:
+Please adhere to the following when submitting writing to editors:

 Italicise titles of exhibitions, books, journal and films, e.g. Division of Labour.
 Ensure that titles of exhibitions correspond exactly with promotional/press materials.